MCP Changelog

 - Snapshot Management - In-memory snapshot state management with automatic cleanup (1-hour TTL)

-logicstamp_refresh_snapshot- Create snapshots of codebase statelogicstamp_list_bundles- List available component bundleslogicstamp_read_bundle- Read full component contracts and dependency graphslogicstamp_compare_snapshot- Detect changes after edits (drift detection)logicstamp_compare_modes- Generate token cost comparisons across modeslogicstamp_read_logicstamp_docs- Access LogicStamp documentation
+logicstamp_refresh_snapshot- Create snapshots of codebase statelogicstamp_list_bundles- List available component bundleslogicstamp_read_bundle- Read full component contracts and dependency graphslogicstamp_compare_snapshot- Detect changes after edits (drift detection)logicstamp_compare_modes- Generate token cost comparisons across modeslogicstamp_read_logicstamp_docs- Access LogicStamp documentationlogicstamp_watch_status- Check if watch mode is active

 Analysis Capabilities